mouserd-auspost/HTC-AZ204-WebShop/README.md

 dotnet run
 ```

+Configuration note: The frontend uses Azure Blob Storage.
+Set `AzureStorage:ContainerName` to the upload container (defaults to `images`) and `AzureStorage:ThumbnailContainerName` to the container where thumbnails are served (defaults to `thumbnails`).

 ## Data Migration Tool

 This console application migrates data from a SQL Server database to Azure Cosmos DB.
 Follow the steps below to set it up and use it: